Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Abstract

 \section{Abstract}

 Unemployment insurance provides temporary cash benefits to eligible unemployed workers.
 Benefits are sometimes extended by discretion during economic slumps.
 In a model that features temporary benefits and sequential job opportunities, a worker's reservation wages are studied when policymakers can make discretionary extensions to benefits.
 A worker's optimal labor-supply choice is characterized by a sequence of reservation wages that increases with weeks of remaining benefits.
 The possibility of an extension raises the entire sequence of reservation wages, meaning a worker is more selective when accepting job offers throughout their spell of unemployment.
 The welfare consequences of misperceiving the probability and length of an extension are investigated.
-In a numerical example, the costs of misperception are small, which has implications for policymakers considering economic slumps, virus pandemics, extreme heat, and natural disasters.
+Properties of the model can help policymakers interpret data on reservation wages, which may be important if extended benefits are used more often in response to economic slumps, virus pandemics, extreme heat, and natural disasters.

 \textbf{Keywords}: extended benefits, job search, reservation wages, unemployment, unemployment benefits, unemployment compensation, unemployment insurance

 \textbf{JEL Codes}: J22, J29, J31, J64, J65